Clearmargin

 Step 1: Calculate Your Minimum Viable Rate

 Before you research what the market pays, figure out what you need to earn.
 This is your floor — the rate below which freelancing doesn't make financial sense.
+The IRS sets the self-employment tax rate at 15.3% (12.4% Social Security + 2.9% Medicare), applied to 92.35% of your net earnings.
+You can deduct half of this on your return, but that still means roughly 7.65% of your income goes to a tax that traditional employees never see on their paychecks.

 Start with your annual expenses: